All inclusive per person NOK 3 045,-

 The short break starts in Lofthus and if you drive through Hardangervidda from the east you get wonderful views of the Hardanger bridge, which opened on 17 August 2013.
 This bridge is 1,380 metres long and is one of the world's longest suspension bridges, and the longest in Norway.

-The National tourist Route Hardanger crosses an area of outstanding natural beauty which is packed with cultural monuments.
+The Norwegian Scenic Route Hardanger crosses an area of outstanding natural beauty which is packed with cultural monuments.
 People have visited Hardanger for more than a century to delight in the mountains, fjord, waterfalls and glaciers.
 Hardanger is also home to Hotel Ullensvang, a hotel owned and run by the same family for five generations.

-On the second day, you continue along the National tourist Route Hardanger then cross the fjord by ferry to Kinsarvik to check in to the traditional Utne Hotel, which is the last stop on this charming self-drive short break.
+On the second day, you continue along the Norwegian Scenic Route Hardanger then cross the fjord by ferry to Kinsarvik to check in to the traditional Utne Hotel on this charming self-drive short break.
 Utne Hotel dates back to 1722 and is one of the oldest hotels in Norway to remain open in the same building.

 Driving distance from Lofthus to Utne: 12 km + ferry driving time: approx 15 minutes.